-Overview 2022
+Overview 2024

 Location

 This course may not be available to international students.
-Please refer to courses to explore courses that are offered to international students.
+Please see the list of distance courses (i.e. online and taken outside Australia) that are offered to international students

-This course will ensure you are capable of working with individuals, families, carers, in teams and with other health professionals across a range of settings, including rural and remote areas.
+This course will ensure you are capable of working with individuals, families, and carers, in teams and with other health professionals across a range of settings, including rural and remote areas.

 Graduates of the Master of Occupational Therapy will complete the degree equipped with the theoretical and practical skills required to practice as a registered Occupational Therapist.